Kalamazoo Felony Lawyers

-Felony Defense Lawyers in Kalamazoo, Grand Rapids, & Paw Paw
+Felony Defense in Grand Rapids & Paw Paw, MI

 Any type of felony conviction, from assault to murder, can have serious consequences, including incarceration and fines.
 It can also have a lasting impact on your career and other opportunities.
 Our lawyers fight Michigan felony charges in Greater Kalamazoo, Greater Grand Rapids, Greater Berrien County and Greater St. Joseph.